MArchMaster of Architecture

 World-class researchers, designers, and architects

-Irene Cheng is an architectural historian, critic, and educator.
-Her research explores the entanglements of architecture, culture, politics, race, and environmental concerns in the nineteenth and early twentieth centuries.
-Her most recent book is The Shape of Utopia: The Architecture of Radical Reform in Nineteenth-Century America (University of Minnesota Press, 2023).
-She is also co-editor of Race and Modern Architecture: A Critical History from the Enlightenment to the Present (University of Pittsburgh Press, 2020) and The State of Architecture at the Beginning of the 21st Century (The Monacelli Press, 2004).
+Irene Cheng is an architectural historian, critic, and educator whose work explores the relationship of architecture to culture, politics, and society.
+Recent books include The Shape of Utopia: The Architecture of Radical Reform in Nineteenth-Century America, Race and Modern Architecture: A Critical History from the Enlightenment to the Present, and The State of Architecture at the Beginning of the 21st Century.
+Cheng is also a founding principal of Cheng+Snyder, a multidisciplinary design practice that seeks to instigate critical debates about architecture, politics, and the city.

 Curriculum